vexparadox/IMenet/README.md

 Blog post coming soon.

 ## Requirements & Setup
-Requires Enet to be linked, http://enet.bespin.org.
+If you're compiling from scratch you'll need the Enet library to be linked, http://enet.bespin.org.
 On Linux and OSX it's a simple make install process.
 The makefiles included will link to a shared library, for Windows this may have to change.

+If you're using the pre-compiled OSX Standalone, skip to the 2

-To build on OSX (standalone included) and Linux use the makefile provided.
+* To build on OSX (standalone included) and Linux use the makefile provided.

-Start using `./output ip port`
+* Start using `./output ip port` or `./OSXStandaloneClient ip port` if you're using the precompiled standalone

-Make sure the server has started before the client.
+* Make sure the server has started before the client.

-If the server/client fails to start it could be caused by you using an ip/port that's not available.
+NB - If the server/client fails to start it could be caused by you using an ip/port that's not available.

 ## Packet Config